paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-024-collection-of-income-tax-at-source-on-wages.md

   (B) if determined for a 1-year period, would not exceed $10.

-(6) **Other reportable payments include payments described in section 6041(a) or 6041A(a) only where aggregate for calendar year is $600 or more** — Any payment of a kind required to be shown on a return required under section 6041(a) or 6041A(a) which is made during any calendar year shall be treated as a reportable payment only if—
+(6) **Other reportable payments include payments described in section 6041(a) or 6041A(a) only where in excess of threshold** — Any payment of a kind required to be shown on a return required under section 6041(a) or 6041A(a) which is made during any calendar year shall be treated as a reportable payment only if—

-  (A) the aggregate amount of such payment and all previous payments described in such sections by the payor to the payee during such calendar year equals or exceeds $600,
+  (A) the aggregate amount of such payment and all previous payments described in such sections by the payor to the payee during such calendar year equals or exceeds the dollar amount in effect for such calendar year under section 6041(a),

   (B) the payor was required under section 6041(a) or 6041A(a) to file a return for the preceding calendar year with respect to payments to the payee, or